ahrenstein/SecurePassGenLite/README.md

 Why are you open sourcing this?
 ==================
 I felt that this tool was super handy both during and after my time at DoE.
-I adapted it to my next employer and now I want to release a version that anyone can use, and that I can use without having to adapt it each time.
+I adapted it for my next employer and now I want to release a version that anyone can use .
 Also this is a great way to learn git and GitHub :P